phpbb/documentation/development/development/css-guidelines.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. note::

-This is used to ensure the proper units are consistently used throughout the project vduring the build process via the ``gulp`` as well as on save in your editor.
+This is used to ensure the proper units are consistently used throughout the project during the build process via the ``gulp`` as well as on save in your editor.

 4. `stylefmt <https://github.com/morishitter/stylefmt>`_
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++